Inheritance and Modules

 As this person states: Modules are generally more flexible than superclasses.
 Modules can be managed at runtime, because

-is just regular method call, while superclasses are set in stone as you write your class definitions.
+include is just regular method call, while superclasses are set in stone as you write your class definitions.
 Modules are much easier to use and test in isolation than tightly coupled hierachy of classes.
 You can include as many modules as you like, while you can only have one superclass per class.

 Modules can also be applied at the Class level by “extending” within the Class.
 This would allows the methods within the module to be accessed by other classes.
 This piece of Avi code from Friday’s Playlister was what had led me to look into inheritance, modules and mixins a little further to begin with: